PabloPineda6/Cypress_Learning/README.md

 # This project is being created following the course: Automated Software Testing With Cypress [2020], part of the platform www.Udemy.com.
 The code editor used is Visual Studio Code

+### For Cypress tutorials and documentation, visit: `https://docs.cypress.io/examples/examples/tutorials#Best-Practices`

 # Cypress comands for using in the therminal
 - `npm run cy:open` to open cypress "cypress open"
 - `npm run cy:run` to run tests in Headless mode "cypress run" (Cypress will run all tests without a browser displaying)
 - `npx cypress run --spec="cypress/integration/examples/scroll.spec.js"` (npx cypress run --spec="route to spec from root") to run specific test in Headless mode

 ## Assertion
-`.should('have.value', '...'), // or other options instead of have.value, like 'be.visible', 'include.value', etc.`
+`.should('have.value', '...'), // or other options instead of have.value, like 'be.visible', 'include.value', .its('age').should('eq', 25), etc.`

 ## To configurate the project
 1. Create a containing folder in your PC